 Day 1: Lisbon to Praia do Meco via Costa da Caparica

 - 25 Abril Bridge & Christ the King statue

-The Setúbal peninsula
+Day 2: The Setúbal peninsula

-- Wine and cheese galore
+- Local wine and cheese tasting

 - Fishing village charm

 Begin the day with a wander down the narrow winding streets of Sesimbra, or take a 1 hour hike to marvel at the beautiful bay views from its Moorish castle.

 We could tell you where it is, but it's more fun to explore.

 Hop back in your campervan and head northeast to the cluster of villages collectively known as Azeitão.
 Take a tour of the famed wine estates and sample its world-renowned cheese, delicious ‘torta’ cakes and the unique ‘Moscatel de Setúbal’’, produced across the peninsula.